emdio/secondchess/README.txt

 -secondchess is a derivative of firstchess

--Its main goal is to add the neccesary code to firstchess in order to make it play real chess, especially adding the rules for castle and en passant capture, focusing in an easy to read code.
+-Its main aim is to add the neccesary code to firstchess in order to make it play real chess, especially adding the rules for castle and en passant capture, focusing in an easy to read code.